-The existing law regarding custody of children states that, upon divorce, shared custody should only be considered ‘exceptionally’.
+The existing law regarding Child Custody states that, upon divorce, shared custody should only be considered ‘exceptionally’.
 This provision is to be removed and a new article inserted that instead will confer upon the judge the power to decide how the custody of the children is to be exercised.

 This is to be carried-out by the judge ordering a report from the ‘Ministerio Fiscal’ (a court official who is present in any court case where children are affected) and also by considering the views of the parties to the divorce proceedings, the views of the children, any expert views available as well as any other relevant criteria such as age, schooling and how settled the children are in their current location.

 Also relevant is the current relationship between the parents and as between each parent and their children as well as the resolution of each parent to carry-out their parent responsibilities and the possibility of reconciling family and any work responsibilities.

 This new measure is accompanied by other provisions that will affect a number of aspects of the post-divorce relationships and responsibilities as follows:

 Similar to existing requirements in Autonomous Communities that have authority to implement their own version of Civil laws – such as Cataluña – any parents now transmitting divorce proceedings must also present a ‘parenting plan’ that will set-out the manner in which the children will be cared for with regard to custody and education and other aspects of the children’s well-being.
 The judge may approve this parental plan or order the parents to attend mediation in an attempt to resolve any differences.
 But the bedrock shall be that the authority to make decisions regarding the children’s upbringing shall be jointly exercised by both parents.